sbailliez/pg-counter-metrics/README.md

 1- Enabling IAM database authentication

-you have to Enable the IAM database authentication to use the IAM Database Authentication. please refere to RDS Doc for [how to enable IAM DB authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Enabling.html)
+you have to Enable the IAM database authentication to use the IAM Database Authentication. please refer to RDS Doc for [how to enable IAM DB authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Enabling.html)

 Also you you can use AWS CLI to check and enable the IAMDB DB authentication